Piecewise Linear Approximation and PID Control Optimization for Nonlinear Systems: Introduction

+Unlike the aforementioned articles, this paper develops a method applicable to systems of arbitrary order.
+Conceptually, the theory is mathematically supported; however, in implementation, technical challenges may arise, such as the algorithm for partitioning a compact set in \( \mathbb{R}^n \) into simplices for higher dimensions \( n \).
 The objective of this paper is to develop a methodology for the analysis and synthesis of control circuits by approximating a nonlinear system in a feedback configuration, as illustrated in the accompanying schematic (Figure~\ref{fig1_control}), using transfer functions derived via piecewise linear, more precisely affine approximation.
 We demonstrate that, under specific assumptions, the solutions of the sequence of linearized systems are well-defined over the entire real-time axis and uniformly converge to the solution of the original nonlinear model.
-Similarly, the corresponding transfer functions exhibit analogous convergence behavior, and the limit function can be legitimately interpreted as the transfer function of the nonlinear system, the formula \ref{transfer:nonlinear}.
+Similarly, the corresponding transfer functions exhibit analogous convergence behavior, and the limit function can be legitimately interpreted as the transfer function of the nonlinear system, the formula (\ref{transfer:nonlinear}).

+\begin{rem} Although a classical PID controller can, in principle, be directly implemented in a feedback loop with a nonlinear plant, such an approach lacks a rigorous analytical foundation for determining controller parameters or guaranteeing closed-loop stability.
+For nonlinear systems, the superposition principle and frequency-domain concepts used in conventional control theory no longer apply, which prevents the direct derivation of transfer functions and stability margins.
+Consequently, the tuning of controller parameters in the nonlinear case typically relies on empirical or heuristic optimization methods, which may be computationally demanding and provide limited theoretical insight.

+To address this issue, the nonlinear system is approximated by a locally linearized (piecewise linear) model, which enables the use of \emph{transfer algebra} and frequency-domain synthesis tools that are not directly applicable to nonlinear dynamics.
+This approximation provides an analytical framework for controller design, facilitates the derivation of closed-form stability conditions, and significantly reduces computational complexity.
+Furthermore, for the piecewise linearized control system, it becomes possible to compute the \emph{initial jump} and \emph{initial slope} at \(t = 0^+\) exactly, using the procedure derived in Remark~\ref{initialJumpandSlope} and Appendix~\ref{app:IJandIS}.
+These quantities characterize the instantaneous and short-term transient response of the closed-loop system and are of particular importance in practical controller implementation, as they allow accurate prediction of the initial system behavior immediately after actuation, ensuring smooth and stable control performance. \end{rem}